New Brunswick has backlog of 1,046 contaminated sites | CBC News

 The New Brunswick government has a backlog of more than a thousand contaminated sites that should have been cleaned up by now, some of them dating back more than 35 years.

-The Environment Department has failed to document, track or enforce timelines at the sites, most of which are contaminated with fuel oil, diesel or gasoline, according to a new report by the province's auditor-general.
+The Environment Department has failed to document, track or enforce timelines at the sites, most of which are contaminated with fuel oil, diesel or gasoline, according to a new report by the province's auditor general.

 "If these issues continue to be unaddressed, there is a risk of contamination spreading, and potential harm to the environment and human health," Paul Martin writes in the audit he presented to the legislature's public accounts committee on Tuesday.